 Is the Jesse tree for children or adults?

 The Jesse Tree is often used in Religion classes to help children learn the major figures in the Bible leading up to Jesus.
-However, the parish would like to provide meditations and readings for adults who would like to spend some time reflecting on Salvation History.
-By providing material for both adult and children, it can be a great way parents and grandparents share faith with the young while at the smae time reflecting on how God has worked in time.
+For adults, the parish is providing meditations and readings for those who would like to spend some time reflecting on Salvation History.
+By providing material for both adult and children, it can be a great way parents and grandparents share faith with the young while at the same time reflecting on how God has worked in time.

 ![]() |